SeanWMurray/sLib/README.md

 shapes

 Issues:
 allows layers to be added more than once < add check
+layers start off null, if they aren't modified to begin with it causes nullpointer